 If it is not safe to take photos of the accident scene, or if you had to leave to seek medical help, return as soon as you are able if there is a safe place to take photos.

-Even afterwards, photos can help your California injury lawyer or your insurance adjuster get an idea of what happened.
+Even afterward, photos can help your California injury lawyer or your insurance adjuster get an idea of what happened.

 As soon as is practical, write down everything you can think of about the accident, no matter how unimportant it may seem.